Pet Away Worry and Stress (PAWS)

 About the Dogs

 The PAWS team consists of five certified therapy dogs and their handlers.
-Kevin with Dr. Steph, Finnegan with Cheryl Doucette from Advancement, and Leo with Andi Wulff from Special Events and Bubba with Ann Warren from Advancement.
+Kevin with Dr. Steph, Koski with Denise from Health and Wellness, Will with Cheryl Doucette from Advancement, Bubba with Ann Warren from Advancement, and Leo with Andi Wulff from Special Events.

 Kevin is named by Dr. Steph’s kids for the rainbow bird in the Pixar movie Up.
 The dog’s name in that film was Dug, but the kids felt the rainbow bird had more charisma and a better name.
 He loves jelly toast and empty yogurt containers as favorite treats.
 He appreciates petting of all sorts and especially loves kids.
 His first 2 years of therapy work have been on Dr. Steph’s days away from Mac, where she volunteered (and still does) with him at an elementary school in St. Louis Park.

-Finnegan is an 11-year-old Golden Retriever.
+Finnegan is a 13 (almost 14!) year-old Golden Retriever.
 He is fairly dark red and he weighs about 52 pounds.
-I’ve had him since 2006 when he was surrendered to a rescue because he was a wild child.
+Cheryl has had him since 2006 when he was surrendered to a rescue because he was a wild child.
 He was….and still is a wild boy, but he is also incredibly sweet.
-He’s had a lot of training and still does agility.
+He’s had a lot of training and used to do agility.
 He has been a therapy dog since early 2009.
-He is a regular in the Abbott Northwestern Behavioral Health Unit and he visits senior citizens on a monthly basis as well.
-He is the best therapy dog I’ve handled as he is very tuned into people.
+He was a regular in the Abbott Northwestern Behavioral Health Unit and he visits senior citizens on a monthly basis as well.
+He is the best therapy dog she has handled as he is very tuned into people.
+While he no longer visits Macalester, he is still doing well and is semi-retired from therapy dog work.
+He still walks a few miles every week.

 About Therapy Training